Self-Hosted vs Managed Search Services: Production Architecture & Tradeoffs

 Migration Protocols & Legacy System Integration

 Transitioning from monolithic databases or deprecated search stacks demands zero-downtime synchronization.
 Dual-write architectures, backfill reconciliation jobs, and traffic shadowing validate index parity before cutover.
-For teams decommissioning legacy relational search layers, the Migrating legacy databases to Typesense framework provides a production-tested blueprint.
-This covers schema normalization, incremental indexing, and validation gating.
+The standard blueprint covers schema normalization, incremental indexing via CDC or batch exports, and validation gating with document count and checksum comparisons before traffic cutover.

 Dual-write pipelines require strict ordering guarantees.
 Use message queues to decouple primary writes from search indexing.
 Implement drift detection to catch synchronization failures.